European Association of Urology: EU-ACME Committee

 In 2004, the EAU and the European Board of Urology (EBU) – the working group of European Union of Medical Specialists (UEMS) Section of Urology – joined forces to establish a new committee: the EU-ACME to promote Continuing Medical Education (CME) and Continuing Professional Development (CPD) for all European urologists.
 The EBU, an independent organisation, is responsible for all regulatory matters; the involvement of EAU makes a truly European-wide system possible.

 European urologists can gain CME credit points by participating in accredited activities (e.g. by attending meetings or reading scientific publications and answering questions online).
 These activities are designed to provide information that is both relevant and essential to medical practice.
 We expect that national CME systems will become obligatory in Europe in the near future.

 All EAU events and annual meetings of the national urology societies are automatically accredited.

+EAU Awards

+Every year EAU grants awards to recognize the research in Urology.
+They are handed out at the Annual Congress and the winner is recognized in the EAU Award Gallery and the Congress Newspaper.